-The results are summarized in Table 1.
+4.2.2 Full pipeline simulation.
+To validate our SSR-based graphics architecture capable of both single- and double-precision, we traced the four Brook benchmarks through Qsilver.
+Results are summarized in Table 2.
 This table lists the cycle counts for each application in both single- and double-precision modes.
 Note that the double-precision calculations never require more than twice as long as the corresponding single-precision calculation.
 Because the timing results are identical for dual-mode units configured in single-precision mode and dedicated single-precision units, we have shown that by using SSR we can add double-precision addition and multiplication to the graphics pipeline with only a modest increase in gate count and without affecting the performance of the commonly-used single-precision path.